 When a DUI just “Happens”

-If you’re facing a DUI charge in the Greater-Detroit area, meaning anywhere Wayne, Oakland, Macomb, Lapeer, Livingston, St. Clair or Washtenaw Counties, it seems that everywhere you look, you’re reminded about what a serious thing it is, and how you need to hire the first Michigan DUI lawyer that gets your attention.
+If you’re facing a DUI charge in the Greater-Detroit area, meaning anywhere in Wayne, Oakland, Macomb, or the surrounding counties, it seems that everywhere you look, you’re reminded how serious it is.

 Over the last number of years, a DUI charge has become a really big deal.
-This is understandable, as the news headlines regularly carry stories about tragic deaths caused by drunk drivers.
+This is understandable, as the news headlines regularly carry stories about tragic deaths caused by drunk drivers, and people tend to remember that.

-DUI laws and court policies reflect the public need to be protected from the dangers of letting risky drinkers get behind the wheel.
+DUI laws and court policies have grown out of the public need to be protected from the dangers of letting risky drinkers get behind the wheel.

-Ads on radio and TV remind everyone that getting caught driving drunk is very serious, and expensive, as well.
+Ads on radio and TV warn everyone that getting caught driving drunk is very serious, and very expensive, as well.
+This is done with an eye toward prevention, but often enough, a DUI just "happens."

 Make no mistake, DUI cases are expensive.
 They're big business.
 They keep police, judges and lawyers busy.
 They fill the waiting rooms of probation departments, and are the reason why so many “testing” facilities exist.